 14. Saatchi Gallery

 In the last few years, the Saatchi Gallery has presented 15 of the 20 most visited museum exhibitions in London, which says a lot about how popular this place is.
 Located in Sloane Square, they’ve got over 35 years’ worth of art exhibitions – showing everything from Tutankhamun’s Tomb to Andy Warhol.
-This June sees the arrival of ‘Vision & Virtuosity’ by Tiffany & Co.
-Bling, bling.
+This June saw the arrival of ‘Civilization’ – an exhibition showcasing the visual threads of humanity’s ever-changing, extraordinarily complex life across the globe.

 15. Whitechapel Gallery